DrakeEvans/auction-playground/README.md

 ## Follow-Up Questions

 1. How would you design an auction system that does not require bidders to post collateral?
 Are there any additional off-chain considerations for this system?
 2. We just implemented a classic auction where bids are taken and the highest bidder wins.
-What other auction mechanisms exist in NFT marketplaces today.
+What other auction mechanisms exist in NFT marketplaces today?
 What are the pros vs. cons of these approaches?
 3. For high-demand NFT mints, there are often more willing minters than editions available to mint.
 How would you design a minting system for a high-demand NFT release that ensures both smooth UX and fairness?
 Hint: gas auctions and setups that favor bots aren't fair.